liweiyap/text-popover-macOS/README.md

 ### Default database _"Redewendungen"_

 The default database contains German idioms (_Redewendungen_).
-Every time the app is restarted, the default database is automatically built from scratch.
+Every time the app is restarted, the default database is automatically rebuilt from scratch.
 This is done by using the Python library [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) to scrape the idioms, as well as their meaning and history, from [Wikipedia](https://de.wikipedia.org/wiki/Liste_deutscher_Redewendungen).
 Python is not required for any further databases that you may wish to add.

 [_Back to top_](#contents)